How do I use the Contact Management tool available on the Site Tools page to add or update contacts?

 One of the biggest keys to success in working with our Technical Support team is setting up the right people to engage with us.
 There are two different fundamentally important contacts a customer needs to identify within their organization and set-up in Oracle B2C Service to work regularly with our team: the IT Contact and the Site Administrator.
 Depending on the size of your organization, it can be possible to fill these roles with a single individual.
 In large organizations, these roles and responsibilities will be divided among several people.
 As an example, Oracle B2C Service Technical Support team makes use of 8 different Site Administrators to perform various tasks.

 Should, for any reason, your organization not have an individual specifically trained and designated as your site administrator, you can fill this gap by engaging with Oracle Consulting Services.

 The IT Contact within your organization is responsible for maintaining your workstations and network infrastructure to the specification required to make our solution run efficiently.
 We require these IT contacts so that they can work directly with our environment specialists to resolve workstation or performance issues.
 If your organization has multiple locations or shifts, an IT Contact and Administrator for each location and shift should be chosen and entered as Designated Contacts.

 The Primary Support Contact/Site Administrator performs administrative tasks such as setting up users, issuing permissions, keeping contact records current, choosing configuration settings and customizing the site.
 Our most successful customer Administrators are trained by Oracle.
-If for any reason the Administrator for your Oracle Service Cloud site should change, the new administrators should be trained.
-You can find information about our Training offerings here: Oracle Service Cloud or you may contact your Sales Account Executive for assistance.
+If for any reason the Administrator for your Oracle B2C Service site should change, the new administrators should be trained.
+You can find information about our Training offerings here: Oracle B2C Service or you may contact your Sales Account Executive for assistance.